avallip443/DungeonQuest/README.md

 To run the game, download all the files and run the main.py file in your terminal.

-Before the game begins, players will be prompted to selected a character.
-Then, for each round, a randomly-generated number of enemies will appear for the player to battle.
-For each turn, the player can either attack or heal (there is no running away).
-The game will run until either the player defeats all the enemies in the dungeon or dies trying.
+1. Players will first be prompted to selected a character.
+2. Then, for each round, a randomly-generated number of enemies will appear for the player to battle.
+3. For each turn, the player can either attack or heal (there is no running away).
+4. The game will run until either the player defeats all the enemies in the dungeon or dies trying.